 Benefits of a mortgage bank are as follows.

-Limited choice: Mortgage bankers only offer their own programs.
-To comparison shop, you will need to speak with several lenders.
+The downside of a mortgage bank is that you have limited choices.
+Mortgage bankers only offer their own programs.
+To comparison shop, you need to speak with several lenders.

 A mortgage broker is a middleman who may represent the mortgage loan products of hundreds of different lenders.
 The broker's goal is to match you up with the loan product that best meets your needs at the best price.
 Once your loan is approved, you will usually deal directly with the loan originator or their mortgage service provider.

 Benefits of a mortgage broker:

 Risks of a mortgage broker:

 Most financial institutions offer a limited menu of loan products just as mortgage banks do.
 They typically hold mortgages in their portfolios or sell them on the secondary market.